Home detention for selling caged eggs as free range

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Xue (Frank) Chen sold eggs through his company Black Water Trading Limited, trading as Gold Chick, from a farm in Henderson, West Auckland.
+Xue (Frank) Chen, of Auckland, sold the eggs through his company Black Water Trading Limited, trading as Gold Chick, from a farm in Henderson, West Auckland.

-His company bought more than 3 million caged eggs from other suppliers and packaged them into cartons labelled free range, selling them at higher prices, from September 2015 to October 2017.
+His company bought more than three million caged eggs from other suppliers and packaged them into cartons labelled free range, selling them at higher prices, from September 2015 to October 2017.

 In sentencing at Auckland District Court yesterday, Judge Field said it was "an easy matter to package eggs in a misleading way and there must be corresponding deterrence".